Girish21/HTTP-Caching/README.md

 ## What is cache?

-A harware or software component that stores data so that future requests for that data can be served faster.
+A hardware or software component that stores data so that future requests for that data can be served faster.
 The data stored in a cache might be the result of an earlier computation or a copy of data stored elsewhere.

 ## Why do we need a cache?

-The performance of web sites and applications can be significantly improved by reusing previously fetched resources.
+The performance of websites and applications can be significantly improved by reusing previously fetched resources.
 Web caches reduce latency and network traffic and thus lessen the time needed to display a representation of a resource.

 Let's look at a typical server-client setup.